Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-csharp-quickstart.md

     using Newtonsoft.Json;
     ```

-## <a name="create-a-client-and-send-a-search-request"></a>Vytvoření klienta a odeslání žádosti o vyhledávání
+## <a name="create-a-client-and-send-a-search-request"></a>Create a client and send a search request

-1. Vytvořit nového klienta vyhledávání.
-Přidejte svůj klíč předplatného tak, `ApiKeyServiceClientCredentials`že vytvoříte nový.
+1. Create a new search client.
+Add your subscription key by creating a new `ApiKeyServiceClientCredentials`.

     ```csharp
     var client = new EntitySearchAPI(new ApiKeyServiceClientCredentials("YOUR-ACCESS-KEY"));
     ```

-1. K vyhledání dotazu použijte `Entities.Search()` funkci klienta:
+1. Use the client's `Entities.Search()` function to search for your query:

     ```csharp
     var entityData = client.Entities.Search(query: "Satya Nadella");
     ```

-## <a name="get-and-print-an-entity-description"></a>Získání a tisk popisu entity
+## <a name="get-and-print-an-entity-description"></a>Get and print an entity description

-1. Pokud rozhraní API vrátilo výsledky hledání, Získejte hlavní entitu `entityData`z.
+1. If the API returned search results, get the main entity from `entityData`.

     ```csharp
     var mainEntity = entityData.Entities.Value.Where(thing => thing.EntityPresentationInfo.EntityScenario == EntityScenario.DominantEntity).FirstOrDefault();
     ```

-2. Tisk popisu hlavní entity
+2. Print the description of the main entity

     ```csharp
     Console.WriteLine(mainEntity.Description);